 This being said, it's never been so important in the past for businesses to create a compelling knowledge base for customers in need of support to sift through, but how do you go about doing so?

-A knowledge base is essentially a group of informative articles culled together in a single location on the Internet that your customers can utilize in order to solve any issues they might be experiencing with your company's products or services.
+A knowledge base is essentially a group of informative articles culled together using knowledge management software that your customers can utilize in order to solve any issues they might be experiencing with your company's products or services.
 It takes the place, in many ways, of live customer support – that is, if it is well constructed.

 The key to any decent knowledge base is having an arsenal of well-written, informative articles for your customers to peruse when they have a question.
 If the right information isn't there, the knowledge base is essentially useless.

 Fortunately, writing an excellent knowledge base article is less complicated than many people realize, and requires little more than the right amount of time and effort.
 Here are a few tips to set you in the right direction, all of which can combine to help you create the best knowledge base article for your clients and customers.